 The lab technician dropped her head and sobbed louder.

 Steve cringed at the size of Dr. Forkian’s veiny, bulbous head.
 In fact, the evil doctor’s whole body under that vinyl lab coat was crooked, misshapen, and offensive to the eye.
-And yet he laughed with such jest, and moved with such certainty, it was as if he had no knowledge at all of his hideous deformities.
+And yet he laughed with such jest, and moved with such certainty, it was as if he had no knowledge of his hideous deformities.

 “The day has finally come where I have subdued my dark-skinned nemesis, Mr. Invincible.
 I should say by the looks of things his name should be Mr. Invisible, don’t you agree?”